syncfusion-content/javascript-docs/js/Spreadsheet/Worksheet.md

 ## List of Sheet Operations

-You can perform following operations in Worksheet,
+You can perform following operations in worksheet,

 * Add
 * Copy